xregistry/spec/core/spec.md

   # Repeat for each Group type
-  "GROUPsurl": "URL", ?               # Read-only, ignored by server "GROUPscount": UINTEGER, ?          # Read-only, ignored by server "GROUPs": { GROUPs collection } ?   # Only if "?inline" is present }
+  "GROUPsurl": "URL", ?               # Read-only, ignored by server "GROUPscount": UINTEGER, ?          # Read-only, ignored by server "GROUPs": { GROUPs collection } ?   # Only if "?nested" is present }
 ```